oferonetwork/core/Ofero_Network_Timeline.md

   *28 February 2026*
   Public offering of SFT tokens, allowing broader community participation.

+- **Voting for the Location of the Meetup & Party**
+  *7 March 2026*
+  SFT holders vote on the venue for the upcoming live governance meetup and party.

 - **800 Unique SFT Holders Milestone**
   *1 July 2026*
   All circulating SFT tokens must be held by unique holders.

-- **Meetup & Party Location Voting**
-  *15 July 2026*
-  SFT holders vote on the venue for the upcoming live governance meetup and party.

 - **Candidate Nomination**
   *15 July 2026 – 15 August 2026*